maxtara/gonat/README.md

   * REQ-7    : TODO - Hairpin ICMP, and ICMP error packet contents
   * REQ-8    : N/a
   * REQ-9    : Done.
-  * REQ-10a1 : Fragmentation, todo (maybe)
+  * REQ-10a1 : Done
-  * REQ-10a2 : Done
+  * REQ-10a2 : Done. *may*.
+Todo, look at adding some of these
-  * REQ-10b/d: TODO, lots of ICMP messages
+  * REQ-10b/d: Done. *recommended*, Todo, look at adding some of these
   * REQ-11   : Done